 - Customer support is a little slow

 - Doesn’t accept cryptocurrencies

 ANDROID AND FIRE OS:IPVanish is a good choice for split tunneling on Android and Fire OS devices.
 Its fast speeds make it excellent for streaming and downloading and you can use it on 10 devices at once.
 IPVanish gives a 7-day money-back guarantee on each subscription.

 Read our full IPVanish review.

 PureVPN was one of the first VPNs to offer split tunneling.
 Although the company produces an app for Windows, macOS, Linux, iOS, and Android devices, its split tunneling capabilities can only be used on the Windows and Android operating systems.
 PureVPN uses a split-include configuration, which means you choose the apps you want to protect with the VPN.
 All other connections will go to the internet by a default route and not be sent to the VPN server.

 Another method of split tunneling is made available through the browser extensions for Chrome and Firefox.
 The browser extensions include WebRTC and IP leak protection.
 However, they are SOCKS5 proxies that lack strong encryption.

-The service gives you access to servers in 141 countries.
-PureVPN is based in Hong Kong and is a good choice for those trying to access the internet in China.
-Its high speeds and privacy controls make it a solid option for torrenting and video streaming.
+The service gives you secure access to servers in 141 countries.
+PureVPN is based in Hong Kong and is the right choice for those trying to access the internet in China.
+Its high speeds and privacy controls make it a reliable option for torrenting and video streaming.

 You can get a Kodi addon version of PureVPN and apps for Android TV boxes, Amazon Fire TV, and Amazon Fire Stick.
 The VPN can be installed manually on other set-top boxes and select routers.
-PureVPN is able to unblock a wide range of video streaming services from abroad including Netflix US and UK and BBC iPlayer.
+PureVPN can unblock a wide range of video streaming services from abroad including Netflix US and UK and BBC iPlayer.

 - Per-app split-include configuration for Windows and Android